 Since the classes within the Tomcat JARs are already provided by Tomcat these should not be included in the WAR.
 Next you should also specify the Servlet 3.0 API as provided:

-This does two things, firstly it ensures the Servlet API dependencies are not in the WAR and secondly it forces Grails to use Servlet 3.0 instead of the default 3.1.
+This does two things, firstly it ensures the Servlet API dependencies are not in the WAR and secondly it forces the Grails framework to use Servlet 3.0 instead of the default 3.1.

-The next challenge is the Bean Validation API, in earlier versions of JBoss it was possible to exclude the validation module and ship with a custom version of the Bean Validation API, this no longer seems to be possible with JBoss 7 so you have to downgrade the version of Hibernate Validator used by Grails:
+The next challenge is the Bean Validation API, in earlier versions of JBoss it was possible to exclude the validation module and ship with a custom version of the Bean Validation API, this no longer seems to be possible with JBoss 7 so you have to downgrade the version of Hibernate Validator used by the Grails framework:

 The JAXB dependency also seems be a required dependency of JBoss 7 so you have to add that: